CPapadim/cpapadim.github.io/index.md

 <div class="section-content">
 <h1>Experimental Design</h1>

-In order to tell a good story you have to do the `right experiment`.
+In order to tell a good story you have to do the <code class="highlighter-rouge">right experiment</code>.
 Below is a document outlining one of my experimental designs to study working memory.
-This design won a highly competitive `N.R.S.A grant (~$150,000 in funding) from the National Institutes of Health`.
+This design won a highly competitive <code class="highlighter-rouge">N.R.S.A grant (~$150,000 in funding) from the National Institutes of Health</code>.
 <br><br>
 <a href="https://github.com/CPapadim/cpapadim.github.io/blob/master/other/ExperimentalDesign.pdf">Experimental Design Document</a>
 </div>